Restaurant Visa Sponsorship Jobs in Alabama

 Are there any state-specific considerations for restaurant workers seeking visa sponsorship in Alabama?

-Alabama employers sponsoring workers under H-2B or EB-3 must meet Department of Labor prevailing wage requirements, which are set by region and specific job title rather than a statewide flat rate.
+Alabama employers sponsoring workers under H-2B visa or EB-3 must meet Department of Labor prevailing wage requirements, which are set by region and specific job title rather than a statewide flat rate.
 Birmingham and Huntsville tend to have higher prevailing wages than rural areas, which can affect which employers pursue sponsorship.
 Alabama's relatively lower cost of living compared to coastal states can make offered compensation more competitive in real terms for incoming workers.

 What is the prevailing wage for sponsored restaurant jobs in Alabama?